Chart Color Schemes

 Forest Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Forest Hill has a high level of cultural diversity, with 43.8% of its population born overseas and 44.3% speaking a language other than English at home.
-Christianity is the predominant religion in Forest Hill, accounting for 43.9% of the population.
-Notably, Buddhism is more prevalent in Forest Hill compared to Greater Melbourne, with 7.3% versus 5.3%.
+Christianity is the predominant religion in Forest Hill, making up 43.9% of the population.
+However, Buddhism is more prevalent in Forest Hill compared to Greater Melbourne, comprising 7.3% versus 5.3%.

 Frequently Asked Questions - Diversity